EkkoG/emby-reverse/README.md

 ```

 - `emby_server`: Your Emby server address
+- `emby_api_key`: (optional, default: empty) If set, the program will fetch image from emby server automatically.
-- `hide_real_library`: (optional, default: false) If set to true, only virtual libraries will be shown in Emby views, hiding all real libraries.
+- `hide`: (optional, default: empty) If set, the program will hide the libraries in Emby views.
 - `library`: List of virtual libraries to inject.
 Each library must include:
   - `name`: Display name of the library (must be unique)
   - `collection_id`: Actual Emby collection ID